drwilco/vcl_cli/README.md

   * --s: The service ID to use.
 Current working directory is assumed.
   * --v: The version to use.
 Latest writable version is assumed.
   * --t: The type of snippet to create.
 Types are named after subroutines--for instance a snippet for `vcl_recv` would be of type `recv`.
 Use `init` for snippets outside of a subroutine.
+  * --d: When used with the create command, specifies that the snippet should be dynamic.

 ### token